Calm daily practice

 A short moment for yourself each day.
 Private, clear, and small enough to keep.

 No spam.
-Just one calm update when Alune opens.
+One calm update when Alune is genuinely ready.

 A quiet return.
 Two minutes is enough.